-- 1) Siting prohibitions The development or construction of a non-residential solar energy producing facility shall be prohibited in the following locations: - a) The Shoreland Zone as mapped in the Belgrade Shoreland Zoning Ordinance map; - b) The Village and Critical Resource Conservation Districts as described and mapped by the Town of Belgrade 2014 Comprehensive Plan; and, - c) Areas of 20% or greater slope. - 2) Other prohibitions: - a) The development or construction of solar concentrating power plants are prohibited; and
+- 1) Siting prohibitions The development or construction of a non-residential solar energy producing facility shall be prohibited in the following locations: - a) The Shoreland Zone as mapped in the Belgrade Shoreland Zoning Ordinance map; - b) The Village and Critical Resource Conservation Districts as described and mapped by the Town of Belgrade 2014 Comprehensive Plan; and, - c) Areas of 20% or greater slope. - 2) Other prohibitions:

-1 If the Town attorney's advice is that Belgrade only has the legal authority to address the visual impact on areas within the boundaries of Town, this list will need to be amended accordingly.
+&lt;sup>1 If the Town attorney's advice is that Belgrade only has the legal authority to address the visual impact on areas within the boundaries of Town, this list will need to be amended accordingly.